fdreserve/bootstrap/README.md

-# how to use?
+# How to use?

 # Windows:

-when  you download the file. you have to move the folder of the coin and unzip to:
+When  you download the file. you have to move the folder of the coin and unzip to:
 ```
 C:\Users\WINDOWSUSERNAME\AppData\Roaming\fdreserve
 ```